lubieowoce/tangle/README.md

 ### Demo

 There's a demo.
-To run it, build the core package with
+To run it, build the core package, and install the bin links

 ```
+npm ci
 npm run build
+npm run install-links
 ```

 and then